-In Example 1.2, the frequency of RSV is increased, and the risk ratio for STREP+ children becomes smaller (2.93) and the RD larger (0.54 or 54%).
-Thus, we might be tempted to think that exposure to STREP+ in some sense acts differently from a causal perspective in one example to another, yet the underlying causal relationship of STREP exposure to the occurrence of CRD has not changed.
-The difference in the measure of association is due to a change in the frequency of the other components of the sufficient causes, namely RSV in this example.
-The additional factors that can combine with the factor of interest to form sufficient causes are called the causal complement to the exposure factor.
-Here, with sets of 2 factors being sufficient causes, the causal complements of STREP are RSV or Stressors, but not both (the latter children would have developed CRD from being stressed and having RSV, even if STREP was absent).
-Although some children have all 3 component causes, our theory says that once a child is infected with any two of them, CRD will occur.
+In Example 1.2, the frequency of BRSV is increased, and the risk ratio for Mh+ cattle becomes smaller (2.93) and the RD larger (0.54 or 54%).
+Thus, we might be tempted to think that exposure to Mh+ in some sense acts differently from a causal perspective in one example to another, yet the underlying causal relationship of Mh exposure to the occurrence of BRD has not changed.
+The difference in the measure of association is due to a change in the frequency of the other components of the sufficient causes, namely BRSV in this example.
+The other components that can form sufficient causes are called the causal complement to the exposure factor.
+Here with sets of 2 factors being sufficient causes, the causal complements of Mh are BRSV or Stressors but not both (the latter cattle would have developed BRD from being stressed and having BRSV).

 In general, we note that when the prevalence of causal complements is high, measures of association between the factor of interest and the outcome that are based on risk differences will be increased (especially when the prevalence of exposure is low) (Pearce, 1989).
 Some, but not all, ratio or relative measures of association could have the opposite relationship with the prevalence of causal complements.
-In any event, although the causal mechanism remains constant, the strength of association will vary depending on the distribution of the co-factors, many of which we do not know about, or remain unmeasured, for practical reasons.
-As will be discussed, strength of association is one criterion of causation, but it is not a fixed measure and we need to bear the phenomenon just discussed in mind when making causal inferences.
-In addition to the above observations, you might verify that the impact of RSV on CRD as measured by the risk ratio would be the same (RR=3.2) in both Examples 1.1 and 1.2, even though its (ie RSV) prevalence has changed.
+In any event, although the causal mechanism remains constant, the strength of association will vary depending on the distribution of the co-factors, many of which we do not know about or remain unmeasured for practical reasons.
+As will be discussed, strength of association is one criterion of causation but it is not a fixed measure and we need to bear the phenomenon just discussed in mind when making causal inferences.

+In addition to the above observations, you might verify that the impact of BRSV on BRD as measured by the risk ratio would be the same (RR=3.2) in both Examples 1.1 and 1.2 even though its (ie BRSV) prevalence has changed.
 Although this is only one example, we could state the general rule that the strength of association for a given factor depends on the frequency of the causal complements but, providing the distribution of the other causal factors is fixed, changes in the prevalence of the factor of interest do not alter its strength of association with the outcome.
-In the unlikely event that we could measure all the co-factors including Stressors and the other causal component factors, the picture would change considerably.
-For example, if the Stressors were the only other causes of CRD, it would be obvious that, in the non-stressed children, CRD occurred only when both STREP and RSV were present together.
-This would be clear evidence of biological synergism, a feature that is detected numerically as statistical interaction (ie the joint effect of the 2 factors would be different than the sum of their individual effects-in this instance, they would have no 'individual' effect, only a joint effect) (see Chapter 13 for a discussion of interaction and for more advanced reading see VanderWeele and Robins (2007c)).
-In weather-stressed children, all children exposed to STREP or RSV would get CRD, but there would be no evidence of interaction because 100% of singly as well as jointly exposed stressed children would develop CRD.
+If we could measure all the co-factors including Stressors and the other causal component factors, the picture would change considerably.
+For example, if the Stressors were the only other causes of BRD, it would be obvious that, in the non-stressed animals, BRD occurred only when both Mh and BRSV were present together.
+This would be clear evidence of biological synergism, a feature that is detected numerically as statistical interaction (ie the joint effect of the 2 factors would be different than the sum of their individual effects-in this instance, they would have no 'individual' effect, only a joint effect) (for more advanced reading see VanderWeele and Robins, 2007b).
+In stressed cattle, all animals exposed to Mh or BRSV would get BRD but there would be no evidence of interaction because 100% of singly, as well as jointly, exposed stressed cattle would develop BRD.